 In 2018, as part of our Responsible Cocoa pillar, we set the goal for our cocoa to be traceable from the farm to the first point of purchase.
 In March 2019, we published our approach to achieve a deforestation-free supply chain by 2025 and shared it publicly.
 This included sharing information on our Mars Cocoa Supply Chain, including identifying our tier 1 suppliers, our sourcing origins and traceability status.
 Our tier 1 suppliers are the direct suppliers to manufacturers (traders that buy from farmer groups for resale).
 This information is vital for us to implement a deforestation monitoring system that combines data, on-the-ground verification and satellite monitoring.

 The challenges the cocoa industry faces are complex and must be tackled collectively.
-We firmly support the frameworks for action introduced by the governments of Côte d’Ivoire and Ghana as part of the CFI.
-In full alignment with these frameworks, we have developed company action plans for the two countries: Mars Initial Action Plans.
-The action plans set out our actions and targets within the three CFI pillars of Forest Protection and Restoration, Sustainable Production and Farmers’ Livelihoods, and Community Engagement and Social Inclusion.
-We have started working in partnership with all our suppliers to begin implementing our CFI country action plans from 2019.
+We firmly support the frameworks for action introduced by the governments of Côte d’Ivoire and Ghana as part of the Cocoa and Forests Initiative.
+In full alignment with these frameworks, we have developed company action plans for the two countries and are proud to share our progress: Mars Action Plans.
+The action plans set out our actions, targets and progress achieved so far within the three CFI pillars of Forest Protection and Restoration, Sustainable Production and Farmers’ Livelihoods, and Community Engagement and Social Inclusion.
+We are working in partnership with all our suppliers and technical expert organizations to pursue quality implementation of our CFI country action plans.

-After Côte d’Ivoire and Ghana, our focus countries are Indonesia, Brazil and Cameroon.
-In 2019, we will complete risk assessments in these countries and develop country action plans to be published in 2020.
-In 2020, we will complete a further risk assessment in Ecuador and review our approach in other countries from which we source cocoa.
+Following Côte d’Ivoire and Ghana, our priority countries for 2021 are Indonesia, Brazil and Cameroon.
+This year, we will complete forest risk assessments in these countries and develop a country action plan for Indonesia.
+The Action for Brazil and Cameroon will be published in 2021.
+With respect to Ecuador, we will complete a further risk assessment in 2021 as well as review our approach in other countries from which we source cocoa.
 Learn more about our approach to cocoa and forests.

 We need a system that ensures a higher amount of the money paid through premiums reaches the farmers.
 Transparency is key to making this a reality.